 What does this mean for the public?

 Officers use the body-worn cameras in most interactions with the public, such as interviews, arrests, and traffic stops.
-These cameras promote transparency and legitmacy of police encounters.
-We use the camers to demonstrate to the community that our officers act in a fair and just manner.
+These cameras promote transparency and legitimacy of police encounters.
+We use the cameras to demonstrate to the community that our officers act in a fair and just manner.
 Cameras are used as a tool to collect digital evidence to be used in the successful prosecution of cases.
 They are also used to review complaints filed by citizens against officers.
 So any interaction a civilian has with an officer may be recorded.